kubeflow/katib/docs/workflow-design.md

-# How Katib v1beta1 tunes hyperparameter automatically in a Kubernetes native way
+# How Katib v1beta1 tunes hyperparameters automatically in a Kubernetes native way

 Follow the Kubeflow documentation guides: